WebEngineering-FHNW/hs17-bewertete-uebung-stueliueli/docs/exercise/exercise.md

 ## Project delivery <to be filled by student>

 How to start the project: (if other than `grailsw run-app`)
+>Note: Usage of modern browsers required.
+This application uses ECMAScript Version 6, which is supported in all modern browsers (but not for example in MS Internet Explorer).

 How to test the project:  (if other than `grailsw test-app`)